Selection and Aggregation of Conformal Prediction Sets: Efficiency First Conformal Prediction

 With this background, we are now ready to describe our first algorithm for efficient conformal prediction.
-The core idea is to train $K$ algorithms on $\mathcal{D}_1$, construct $K$ different collections of increasing nested sets as well as the corresponding split conformal prediction set using $\mathcal{D}_2$, and then return the prediction set that is the smallest in terms of width.
+The core idea is to train $K$ algorithms on $\mathcal{D}_1$, construct $K$ different collections of increasing nested sets as well as the corresponding split conformal prediction set using $\mathcal{D}_2$, and then return the prediction set that has the smallest width.
 Algorithm~\ref{alg:efficiency-first-conformal} presents the pseudocode for our efficiency first conformal prediction method, where for generality, it is stated without assuming a regression setting.
+The observations $Z_1, \ldots, Z_N$ are assumed to lie in $\mathcal{Z}$, a general measurable space.